linky00/worldenddisk/content/_index.md

 - {{< internal-link "projects/our-boat-the-thread" >}}, a motorboat journey into the underworld
 - {{< internal-link "projects/kiss-garden" >}}, a narrative simulation of dyke sex and malaise
+- {{< internal-link "projects/experimenting-with-knives" >}}, a story about art students, a camera, and a knife
 - {{< internal-link "projects/records-of-babel" >}}, a fractured story of a failed people
 - {{< internal-link "projects/cave">}}, a multiplayer adventure game dealt in cards
 - {{< internal-link "projects/meatspace-ephemera" >}}, an online game of dying memories